Georgia Marble Company

 The Georgia Marble Company was founded in 1884 by Samuel Tate.
-Tate leased out all the land in Pickens County, Georgia, United States, that contained rich Georgia marble.
+Tate leased out all the land in Pickens County, Georgia, which contained rich Georgia marble.
 Pickens County has a vein of marble 5 to 7 mi long, a half mile wide, and up to 2000 ft deep.

 Company history

 In the 1830s Henry Fitzsimmons established the first marble quarry in Pickens County, which was part of the Murphy Marble Belt.
 In 1884, Samuel Tate founded the Georgia Marble Company, and leased out the land for others to use.
 In 1905 Colonel Sam Tate partnered with Dawson Mathias Caldwell and the two became co-presidents and general managers of the company.
 The business grew rapidly, until concrete began to replace marble in buildings.
 In 1969, with business falling, the company was purchased by Jim Walter Corporation.
 Over the next few decades it changed hands several times, passing through ownership by Kohlberg Kravis Roberts and Company, Hillsborough Holding Corporation, First Chicago Corporation and IMERYS.
-Finally, in 2003, the dimension stone division of Georgia Marble Company was acquired by Polycor.

 Flood

-On January 7, 1946 the Etowah River in nearby Cherokee County reached a depth of 26.7 ft, and flooded the county including the Georgia Marble Company plant, which was covered with one foot of water.
+On January 7, 1946, the Etowah River in nearby Cherokee County reached a depth of 26.7 ft, and flooded the county including the Georgia Marble Company plant, which was covered with one foot of water.

+Acquisition

+In 2003, the dimension stone division of Georgia Marble Company was acquired by Polycor.